Books and Pamphlets from a few Private Presses

 This is yet another of the curiosities involving Potocki.
 In 1974 I attempted to set up a reading tour in America, à la Dylan Thomas.
 It failed, of course, and now all that remains is this brochure.

 Potocki of Montalk, Count Geoffrey Wladislas Vaile: A collection of his letters, manuscripts, printed works and association items.
 This collection was gathered by Terry Risk who visited Count Potocki in the early 1970s at his home, the Villa Vigoni, in Provence.
 It includes a number of his printed works, all the letters back and forth, letters (some in photocopy) to other people, magazine articles by or about him, four typed unpublished manuscripts, a block of linotype for one of his cards, a collection of photographs, a number of original legal documents, and one broadside which he always regarded as one of the most significant gestures of his life.
 A partial list of the items includes: The Blood Royal of England (1966), Dog's Eggs (1971), The Fifth Columnist (1960), Lordly Lovesongs (1931), Meillerie (1972), Prison Poems (1933), Snobbery With Violence (1932), Whited Sepulchres (1936), and Wild Oats (1927).
 Many of these are in severely limited editions and/or are signed by Potocki.
 The manuscripts are essentially autobiographical.
 The letters include those to and from Terry Risk; also to the booksellers David Low and Robin Waterfield.
 The broadside is The Unconstitutional Crisis, a protest against the Abdication of King Edward VIII.
 Finally there is a complete set of The Right Review which except for the last two issues belonged to Richard Aldington.
 This is a very personal collection.
 It is not by any means a complete one of Potocki's work, but it does have the essential items, many of them from the hands of the man himself or from those who also knew him.
-Perhaps someone now will find enough in it to be fascinated. $6000.00
+Perhaps someone now will find enough in it to be fascinated.
+A summary of the collection can be found on this page: Potocki Archive. $6000.00

 Count Potocki of Montalk (1903-97) was an eccentric poet, private press printer, polemicist, ideologue, and the self-proclaimed ‘King of Poland’.
 He was born in New Zealand but went to Europe in 1926.
 He lived for many years in England, and then from 1949 at the Villa Vigoni, a ramshackle place near Draguignan in the south of France.
 In 1932 he became embroiled in a notorious legal case.
 It had begun when he tried to find someone to print a few poems—including an off-color one—which he hoped to send to his friends for the pagan Feast of Saturnalia (i.e. Christmas).
 The printer he approached, seeing the nature of the poems, took them to the police.
 Potocki was arrested, and after a jury trial at the Old Bailey was sentenced to six months in Wormwood Scrubs Prison.
 His travails provoked a good deal of sympathy in the literary world and eventually funds were provided so he could do his own printing.
 His most notable achievement may have been The Right Review, an intermittent periodical of opinion, mostly his own.
 His work on this—and everything else—was remarkably maladroit.
 He always maintained that if he had had time and money, he could have been one of the world's great printers, but the modest booklets and ephemeral items he left us, with their terrible type-setting, improper inking, and uninspired design, show otherwise.